zebeeb/MTD-R/Docs/project rules.md

 ## my Lessons

-My fundamental rule for developing this app is we build extremely incremental, with the highest priority to small changes and bugs prevention. so i need you to be surgical and laser focused when requested to plan or implement a feature
+My fundamental rule for developing this app is we build extremely incremental, with the highest priority to small changes that maximize bugs prevention can scale in the future.
+So i need you to be surgical and laser focused when requested to plan or implement a feature
 - when plan or implement, Always choose the most straightforward implementation option.
 - the less code changes the better
 - if there is specific change that can be done in later stage without affecting the requested change or adding significant future complexity then opt for postpone for later stage